 - If you have been fasting for a few days or a week and you feel light-headed, less energy, dizziness, or something is wrong then you should stop fasting ASAP.

 - Listen to how your body responds, if you feel extreme hunger, stop your fast and eat something light.
 You can always fast next month or later.

-- Do not fast for more than a few weeks unless you are overweight and have already done fasting for a couple days prior to your first extensive fasting. ( Building up tolerance for anything will prevent less problems)
+- Do not fast for more than a few weeks unless you are overweight and have already done fasting for a couple days prior to your first extensive fasting. ( Building up a tolerance for anything will prevent fewer problems)

-- Start eating food again but little by bit after an extensive fasting.
+- Start eating food again but little by bit after extensive fasting.